-As a result of historical internal installment sales, the Company has reported Internal Revenue Code Section 453A interest on its tax returns on the basis of its interpretation of the U.S. Internal Revenue Code and Regulations.
+As a result of historical internal installment sales, the Company has reported IRC §453A interest on its tax returns on the basis of its interpretation of the U.S. Internal Revenue Code and Regulations.
 Alternative interpretations of these provisions could result in additional interest payable.
-Due to the inherent uncertainty in these interpretations, the Company has deferred the recognition of the benefit associated with the Company's interpretation and maintains a corresponding liability of \$47.4 million as of both March 27, 2020 and December 27, 2019.
-Favorable resolution of this uncertainty would likely result in a material reversal of this liability and a benefit being recorded to interest expense within the unaudited condensed consolidated statements of operations.
+Due to the inherent uncertainty in these interpretations, the Company has deferred the recognition of the benefit associated with the Company's interpretation and maintains a corresponding liability of \$36.6 million and \$47.4 million as of June 26, 2020 and December 27, 2019, respectively.
+The decrease of \$10.8 million was recognized as a benefit to interest expense during the three months ended June 26, 2020, due to a lapse of certain statute of limitations.
+Further favorable resolution of this uncertainty would likely result in a material reversal of this liability and a benefit being recorded to interest expense within the unaudited condensed consolidated statements of operations.